Vince Carter Vertical – How High Could Vince Jump? + Training Analysis

 We will also take a look at Vince's vertical jump training workout to see how he achieved such an impressive vertical leap.

-I will also give you some jump tips along the way, plus highlight some effective vertical jump training programs that can help you add inches to your vertical jump.
+I will also give you some jump tips along the way, plus highlight some very effective vertical jump programs that can help you add inches to your vertical jump.

 Vince Carter Vertical Jump Height